This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 I am going to spread out the guide over 6 posts:

-- Post 1 and 2 – Will be about places you can go by utilizing the London Pass (more info below)
+- Day 1 – Places you can go by utilizing the London Pass (more info below)

-- Post 4 – Warner Bros.
+- Day 4 – Warner Bros.
 Studio Tour London – The Making of Harry Potter

-- Post 5 – Windsor, Bath, and Stonehenge
+- Day 5 – Windsor, Bath, and Stonehenge

-- Post 6 – Different parts of London that’s fun to just walk around
+- Day 6 – Different parts of London, London eats, Tips, and Accommodation

 Now, let’s go!